-- Click on cell B13. • - Click on the AutoSum shortcut at the top right. - Click the checkmark at the top or Enter. ٠ - Tally the rest of the months as well as column N using AutoSum (and AutoFill). - Use AutoSum in cells N4 to N12 to tally each widget type. ٠
+- Click the checkmark at the top or Enter. - Tally the rest of the months as well as column N using AutoSum (and AutoFill). - Use AutoSum in cells N4 to N12 to tally each widget type.

 NOTE: If ##### appears in a cell, widen the column so the number will fit.